megajoys/tempovpn/_pages/privacypolicy.md

 April 10, 2020

 # Privacy Policy
-This Privacy Policy describes how we process and handle data provided to Fast VPN in connection with your use of our products, services, apps, and websites that link to this policy (we refer to these collectively as our “services”).
+This Privacy Policy describes how we process and handle data provided to VPN in connection with your use of our products, services, apps, and websites that link to this policy (we refer to these collectively as our “services”).
 Information security and privacy are at the heart of our values and promotes as a company.
 As such, we think it’s important to be transparent about how we handle your information.
 That level of transparency also makes for a lengthy document, but we’ve tried to make it more readable by organizing it into a logical structure and by using plain language.

-### Key Privacy Points of Fast VPN
+### Key Privacy Points of VPN
 * Anonymity.
 When you use a VPN connection, we do not store any information that identifies what you browse, view, or do online via that VPN connection.
 This also means that we do not have any data to share with law enforcement and government agencies who make requests for information about what you were doing through a VPN connection.
 The exception is when you choose to communicate with us (such as via chat or email) over a VPN connection and have chosen to identify yourself to us.
 * Encryption.
 All data you send via the VPN connections we facilitate is encrypted.
-Fast VPN does not inspect or log that data.
+VPN does not inspect or log that data.
 * Metadata Logs.
-Fast VPN logs metadata about connections, such as session durations and bandwidth used, in order to provide and improve our services.
+VPN logs metadata about connections, such as session durations and bandwidth used, in order to provide and improve our services.
 However, we do not log any data sent over those connections.

 This policy uses the term “personal data” to refer to information that is related to an identified or identifiable natural person and is protected as personal data under applicable data protection law.